skurhse/skurhse/README.md

 # Justice For Myanmar! 🇲🇲
 # Justice For Hong Kong! 🇭🇰
 # Justice For Doğu Türkistan! ☪
-# Justice For Columbia! 🇨🇴
+# Justice For Colombia! 🇨🇴
 # Justice For Chile! 🇨🇱